fetchrobotics/docs/source/mechanical_spec.rst

 Incline Surface
 '''''''''''''''
- - Fetch & Fright are ready for ADA-compliant ramps, which are at no more than a 1/12 slope.
-Ramps that are steeper than a 1/12 slope are unsafe and may be a tip-over hazard.
+ - Fetch & Freight are ready for ADA-compliant ramps, which are at no more than a 1/12 slope.
+Ramps that are steeper than a 1/12 slope are unsafe and may be a tipping hazard.

 Water
 '''''